Coronavirus in Asia

 Coronavirus in Indonesia

-Access to certain islands is now either conditional or prohibited and schools, universities, mosques, etc. are closed until March 29, 2020.
+Access to individual islands is now either conditional or prohibited, and schools, universities, mosques, etc. are closed until 29th March 2020.
 Each region governor can make specific and targeted restrictions or prohibitions if necessary.

 No more visa exemption policy for 30 days.

 No more visa on arrival.

 Visa must be obtained at Indonesian missions with a health certificate document.